-The products are classified into product groups based on their total consumption of diesel since it is the largest contributor to the overall environmental impact.
-Products in one product group have the same diesel consumption.
-For the energy ancillary materials and waste, a conservative approach has been taken so the products with the highest values within the product groups have been used in the LCA calculation.
-The sectioning of the products in product groups
+The products are classified into product groups based on the consumption of diesel since it is the largest contributor to the environmental impact.
+Products in the same product group have the same diesel consumption and for energy, ancillary materials and waste, a conservative approach has been taken, so the product with the highest value within the product moraine and vegetations, with an excavator to uncover the hard rock.
+Consideration is taken to animals inhabiting the site by avoiding felling vegetations during the breeding season.
+The overburden is normally stored within the quarry to be used in rehabilitation of the quarry at the end of life.
+After extraction, the raw material is fed into the production process using a combination of excavators, wheel loaders and/or dumper trucks.